JuliaMolSim/Molly.jl/docs/src/differentiable.md

 Epoch 19  |  θ  93.7°  |  Final dist 1.02  |  Loss 0.017  |  Grad  0.520
 Epoch 20  |  θ  90.7°  |  Final dist 0.99  |  Loss 0.010  |  Grad -0.530
 ```
-The final value we get is 90.7°, close to the theoretical value of 91.2° which is obtainable from trigonometry.
+The final value we get is 90.7°, close to the theoretical value of 91.2° which can be calculated with trigonometry.
 The final simulation looks like this:
 ![Angle simulation](images/sim_angle.gif)
 In the presence of other forces this value would not be so trivially obtainable.